Live in care

 Three months on with Mrs D back at home the family made the live-in position permanent as a way of Mr & Mrs D remaining in their own home.
 It’s worth noting that the house is a good size so everyone can have their own space!

 Staying at home is not the answer for everyone though.
-The responsibilities of running a home can become a burden, and the idea of having a live-in carer in your home can also seem uncomfortable and rather intense for some.
-For many people, moving out of the family home to sheltered housing is the obvious choice.
+The responsibilities of running a home can become a burden, and the idea of a live-in carer in your home can also seem uncomfortable and rather intense for some.
+For many people, a move out of the family home to sheltered housing is the obvious choice.

 It means you’ve still got a key to your own front door if that is important to you.
-Most sheltered housing accommodation is for people over the age of 55 and includes telecare equipment in the rooms in case of needing help, a communal area where activities take place, and a manager or warden who oversees the property.
+Most sheltered housing accommodation is for people over the age of 55.
+Generally it includes telecare equipment in the rooms in case of needing help, a communal area where activities take place, and a manager or warden who oversees the property.

-Over the past few years though many sheltered housing schemes have put less emphasis on the warden role so you need to ask in each property if the warden is situated permanently on site and what you can expect of them.
+Over the past few years many sheltered housing schemes have put less emphasis on the warden role.
+You need to ask in each property if the warden is situated permanently on site and what you can expect of them.
 Extra sheltered housing schemes mean you can still purchase your own accommodation, but with the option to buy in care services on-site as you need them and sign up for meals in the communal restaurant.

-You may feel that you no longer want to be responsible for a property and that you would enjoy the company of other people, in which case a care home is a great option.
+You may no longer want to be responsible for a property and would enjoy the company of other people, in which case a care home is a great option.
 It means that all the domestic chores such as cooking, cleaning and laundry are done for you, and you are safe in the knowledge that staff are available day and night.
-You might feel nowhere near this stage, but it doesn’t hurt to have a look at a range of care homes so that you know your preference if that time comes.
+Of course you might feel nowhere near this stage, but it doesn’t hurt to have a look at a range of care homes so that you know your preference if that time comes.

-It’s not a bad idea to turn up unannounced and ask for a brief show round.
+Turn up unannounced and ask for a brief show round.
 The staff may not be able to devote much time to you but it will give you a feel for how things really are, warts and all.
-If you like it you can make an appointment for a longer visit another time, and have a meal there, the food is so important!
-Many homes don’t have very high staff ratios which means it’s tricky helping people get out and about.
+If you like it you can make an appointment for a longer visit another time, and have a meal there.
+The food is so important!
+Many homes don’t have very high staff ratios which means it’s tricky to help people get out and about.
 Do ask if they are able to take you for walks, shopping etc.

 Some homes are able to offer short-term stays so you can go for a week or two as a trial run.
 It’s a good idea to read the home’s latest inspection reports available from the Care Quality Commission at www.cqc.org.uk